WhitneyWassenaar/NOVI-Programming-Fundamentals/Lesson-03/docs/README-EN.md

 ---
 ### Password 🔐

-I noticed I spent too much time on the condition of the `while` loop.
+- I noticed I spent too much time on the condition of the `while` loop.
 Often, there was a bug in the code where an error appeared if the answer was entered correctly on the third attempt.
 I made it unnecessarily difficult for myself.
 Should I start the `while` loop with a fixed number of attempts or run it as long as the correct password hasn't been entered?

-There was also a case where a variable was underlined in yellow, which means it wasn’t defined.
+- There was also a case where a variable was underlined in yellow, which means it wasn’t defined.
 Should we avoid that, or is it okay occasionally?

-In this exercise, it was important to understand which factor has the highest priority.
+- In this exercise, it was important to understand which factor has the highest priority.
 What weighs more: the number of attempts to enter a password, or when the correct password is entered?
 The order matters a lot.

 ---
 ### Random number 🔢

-In Python, `random.randInt(1,10)` and `random.randomInt(1,10)` do **NOT** work!
+- In Python, `random.randInt(1,10)` and `random.randomInt(1,10)` do **NOT** work!
-`random.randint(1,10)` **does** work.
+- `random.randint(1,10)` **does** work.
-Both `1` and `10` are included in `random.randint(1,10)`.
+- Both `1` and `10` are included in `random.randint(1,10)`.

 ---
 ### Change 💰

-If we use a variable multiple times in `if` statements, its value can change (or be overwritten) depending on which condition is executed.
+- If we use a variable multiple times in `if` statements, its value can change (or be overwritten) depending on which condition is executed.

-I now know how to use a tuple in combination with functions.
+- Now I know how to use a tuple in combination with functions.
 The parameter of a function can have almost any name, and when calling the function, you can pass an existing variable as an argument.

 # Project Information 📄